chenzhuo1011/libri_css/README.md

 OV40       : 43.2
 ```

-You might want to change the permission of the intermediate files before you exit the Docker environment by Ctrl-d, as by default the files generated within the Docker environment are owned by root.
+You might want to change the permission of the intermediate files before you exit the Docker environment, as by default the files generated within the Docker environment are owned by root.
     ```
     chmod -R 777 $EXPROOT
     ```